 The Georgia International Convention Center (GICC) has been operating at its new location since April 2003.
-The leather ottomans (lobby furnishings) are 10+ years old and are showing significant wear and tear.
+The existing wallpaper in these areas are worn, torn and damaged.
 They are in need of overall refurbishment.
 This project is in conformity with the Master Plan in maintaining an efficient and safe operating facility for the City of College Park.

-Prior Year FY2016 FY2017 FY2018 FY2019 FY2020 Total \$ - \$100,000 \$ - \$ - \$ - \$ - \$100,000
+Prior Year FY2017 FY2018 FY2019 FY2020 FY2021 Total \$ - \$50,000 \$ - \$ - \$ - \$ - \$50,000

-Capital Improvement - Electric Pallet Jack
+Capital Improvement - Ballroom Carpet Replacement

-This capital improvement item is to provide resources for the Electric Pallet Jack.
+This capital improvement item is to provide resources for the replacement of carpet in the ballroom.

 The Georgia International Convention Center (GICC) has been operating at its new location since April 2003.
-The leather ottomans (lobby furnishings) are 10+ years old and are showing significant wear and tear.
-They are in need of overall refurbishment.
+The original carpet in the ballroom is worn and stained from 10 years or more use.
 This project is in conformity with the Master Plan in maintaining an efficient and safe operating facility for the City of College Park.